Ryanair Strike Summer 2018! What This Means for You

 Flight attendant unions, as well as a union for German pilots, Vereinigung Cockpit, have also not reached an agreement.

-More Ryanair staff strikes may follow.
-Because of unresolved labor issues, Ryanair cabin and ground crew from Spain, Italy, Portugal, and Belgium will walk out on July 25, 2018 and July 26, 2018.
+In addition, because of unresolved labor issues, Ryanair cabin and ground crew from Spain, Italy, Portugal, and Belgium walked out on July 25, 2018 and July 26, 2018.

 What should travelers expect?

 No doubt, travel within Europe will be affected.
 At one of the busiest travel times of the year, air passengers may face:

 What do Ryanair strikes mean for summer travelers?